jrpereirajr/iris-integratedml-monitor-example/articles/why-covid-19-also-dangerous-machine-learning-part-ii.md

 }
 ```

 System monitors issues regular calls to monitor classes in order to get a set of metrics called samples.
 Such samples could be just monitored or used to check if alert rules must be raised.
-You define the structure of such samples by defining standard non-internal properties in montior class.
+You define the structure of such samples by defining standard non-internal properties in monitior class.
 It's important to note here that you must specify, in parameter INDEX,  one of those properties to act like a primary key of each sample - otherwise a duplicate key error will be thrown.

 ```
 Class MyMetric.IntegratedMLModelsValidation1 Extends %Monitor.Adaptor